Postural orthostatic tachycardia syndrome: Signs and symptoms

+POTS is a complex and multifaceted clinical disorder, the etiology and management of which remain incompletely understood.
+This syndrome is typified by a diverse array of nonspecific symptoms, making it a challenging condition to describe.

+Individuals living with POTS experience a diminished quality of life compared to healthy individuals, due to disruptions in various domains such as standing, playing sports, symptom anxiety, and impacts on school, work, or spiritual (religious) domains—these disruptions affect their daily life and overall well-being.

 In adults, the primary manifestation is an increase in heart rate of more than 30 beats per minute within ten minutes of standing up.
 The resulting heart rate is typically more than 120 beats per minute.
-For people between ages 12 and 19, the minimum increase for a POTS diagnosis is 40 beats per minute.
+For people between the ages of 12 and 19, the minimum increase for a POTS diagnosis is 40 beats per minute.

 POTS is often accompanied by common features of orthostatic intolerance—in which symptoms that develop while upright are relieved by reclining.
 These orthostatic symptoms include palpitations, light-headedness, chest discomfort, shortness of breath, nausea, weakness or "heaviness" in the lower legs, blurred vision, and cognitive difficulties.
 Symptoms may be exacerbated with prolonged sitting, prolonged standing, alcohol, heat, exercise, or eating a large meal.

 Up to one-third of POTS patients experience fainting for many reasons, including but not limited to standing, physical exertion, or heat exposure.
 POTS patients may also experience orthostatic headaches.
 Some POTS patients may develop blood pooling in the extremities, characterized by a reddish-purple color of the legs and/or hands upon standing.
 48% of people with POTS report chronic fatigue and 32% report sleep disturbances.
 Other POTS patients only exhibit the cardinal symptom of orthostatic tachycardia.

+POTS and dysautonomia sometimes present with narrowed pulse pressures.
+In such cases, patients experience a drop in pulse pressure to 0 mm Hg upon standing, rendering them practically pulseless while upright.
+This condition leads to significant morbidity, as many affected individuals struggle to stand at all.

-Additional signs and symptoms are varied, and may include excessive sweating, lack of sweating, heat intolerance, digestive issues such as nausea, indigestion, constipation, and diarrhea, post-exertional malaise, coat-hanger pain, brain fog, and syncope or presyncope.
+Additional signs and symptoms are varied, and may include excessive sweating, lack of sweating, heat intolerance, digestive issues such as nausea, indigestion, bloating, constipation or diarrhea, post-exertional malaise, coat-hanger pain, brain fog, and syncope or presyncope.

+Whereas POTS is primarily characterized by its impact on the autonomic and cardiovascular systems, it can lead to substantial functional impairment.
+This impairment, often manifesting as symptoms such as fatigue, cognitive dysfunction, and sleep disturbances, can significantly diminish the patient's quality of life.